-More and more workers are being automatically enrolled into workplace pension schemes by their employers.
+All employers must now automatically enrol eligible workers into a workplace pension scheme and contribute to it.
 This is an easy way to start saving for retirement.
-Read on to find out what to expect when automatic enrolment takes effect in your workplace.
+Read on to find out what to expect from automatic enrolment.

 Your employer will probably enrol you in a workplace pension scheme

 Your employer is legally required to enrol you into a workplace pension scheme and to make contributions to it if you: